Ben-Ortiz/rat_in_maze/README.md

 # rat_in_maze
-A basic backtracing program written in python
+A simple basic backtracing program written in Python using the library Numpy

+# What I Learned
+* Python: Understood more about classes.
+* Numpy: Became more familiar with the python library Numpy.
+* Concepts: A simple backtracing algorithm.